utsav87589/Flight-Price-EDA/v2/docs/ProjectStructure.md

 ### Project file and folder structure

 - The project is borken into various Folder and subfolder, each one serving a different and unique purpose.
+Each folder has a readme inside it, providing the more details about it.

 ### ======= folder : Docs ==========